Purely periodic continued fractions and graph-directed iterated function systems: Introduction

-We recover the degree of flexibility needed to treat similar cases by replacing ordinary ISF with graph-directed ones.
+We recover the needed degree of flexibility by replacing ordinary IFS with graph-directed ones.
 This is a significant and unifying generalization, that can be traced back to a series of papers (see~\cite{ghenciu_et_al17} and references therein) on the dimension spectrum of Gauss-type maps with countably many branches.
-For example, the matrix $B$ can now be seen as a contractive map from $[0,1]$ to a proper subinterval of $[-1,0]$.
+For example, the matrix $B$ above can now be seen as a contractive map from $[0,1]$ to a proper subinterval of $[-1,0]$.

 We describe the needed combinatorial structure in Definition~\ref{ref6}.
-The key requirement is that the labeled edges of the graph must constitute a code, in the sense of language theory; this has a twofold import.

-Firstly, it insures that ---once appropriate unimodular intervals in $\PP^1\Rbb$, one for each node of the graph, have been determined--- the resulting IFS and its dual satisfy the Open Set Condition, so that the dual pair $F$, $\du{F}$ of Gauss-type maps of Theorem~\ref{ref3} can be unambiguously defined.
+Again, the key requirement is that the labeled edges of the directing graph must constitute a maximal code.
+Here the definitions are more involved, due to graph-directed structure; in particular, maximality has to be expressed in terms of the spectral radius of an appropriate incidence matrix.
+However, the consequences are the same, and we are able to show that ---once appropriate unimodular intervals in $\PP^1\Rbb$, one for each node of the graph, have been determined--- the resulting IFS and its dual satisfy the Open Set Condition, so that the dual pair $F$, $\du{F}$ of Gauss-type maps of Theorem~\ref{ref3} can be unambiguously defined.
 Moreover, the attractors of these IFS, which are the natural domains of the maps, are guaranteed to contain intervals.

-Secondly, and in our opinion surprisingly, it reduces most of the proofs to combinatorial, rather than geometric, arguments.
+A characteristic of our approach, that initially appeared quite surprising to us, is that it reduces most of the proofs to combinatorial, rather than geometric, arguments.
 Indeed our main results, Theorems~\ref{ref19} and~\ref{ref31}, are ultimately based on the purely combinatorial Theorem~\ref{ref17}.